kubernetes-hy/kubernetes-hy.github.io/pages/part5/part5.md

   doomsday    20       1200
 ```

 Now we have a new resource.
 Next let's create a new custom controller that'll start a pod that runs a container from the image and makes sure countdowns are destroyed.
-This will require some coding..
+This will require some coding.

-For the implementation I decided on a Kubernetes resource called *Jobs*. *Jobs* are a resource that creates a pod like the Deployments we're now familiar with.
-Jobs are intended to run once and after execution are often removed, however they are not removed automatically and neither are the Pods created from a Job removed with the Job.
+For the implementation I decided on a Kubernetes resource called *Jobs*. *Jobs* are a resource that creates a pod just like the Deployments we're now familiar with.
+Pods created by Jobs are intended to run once until completion, however they are not removed automatically and neither are the Pods created from a Job removed with the Job.
 The Pods are preserved so that the execution logs can be reviewed after job execution.
+Excellent use cases for Jobs are, for example, backup operations.

 So our controller has to do 3 things: